KDE/websites-hig-kde-org/HIG/source/plattform/kcmgrid.rst

 Code
 ----

-Use of KCMGrid in Plasmas System Settings
+Use of KCMGrid in Plasma's System Settings:

 .. literalinclude:: /../../examples/kirigami/KCMGrid.qml
    :language: qml